hitime1234/Discord-Birthday-Pinger/README.md

 dd/mm/yyyy - exact day you was born

-people born on 29/02 - birthday is celebrated on 28/02
+people born on 29/02
+- birthday is celebrated on 28/02 while it's not a leap year